Quick & Easy Faux Mosaic Art

 I laid down the tape on my cutting mat and cut the tape to create the shapes I needed.

-Once I was happy with them I transferred them onto my quiche pan.
+Once I was happy with them I transferred them onto my baking pan.

 Faux Mosaic Tulip Art

-Here’s my finished flower on the quiche pan bottom that I spray painted a cream color.
+Here’s my finished flower on the pan bottom that I spray painted a cream color.

-TIP: Using a quiche pan with a removable bottom makes this project much easier.
+TIP: Using a pan with a removable bottom makes this project much easier.

 Once my tulip was finished I started filling in with the blue and green pieces of tape.